Lapsus-Next/level29-whitepaper/docs/Ramen Rumble/Game.md

 - It will automatically create wallet for you and bind it with your google play account.
 - Once wallet is create, claim your free NFT's.
 - You can access your wallet info in your profile section.
-- You can access yhour free NFT's in Weapon section.
+- You can access your free NFT's in Weapon section.